adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

         * Decentralized & privacy-preserving fingerprinting with blockchain
         * Provides continuous authentication for dApps and smart contracts
       * What does it apply to?
-        * Blockchain-Based voting and DAOs
+        * Blockchain-based voting and DAOs
         * Preventing fraud and bots in decentralized applications
         * Preventing insider threats and data leaks in decentralized storage
-        * Privacy-Preserving authentication for decentralized web
+        * Privacy-preserving authentication for decentralized web
       * Pros
         * Prevents unauthorized access and account takeovers
         * Works as a privacy-preserving security measure